Shipping a car from Chicago to Los Angeles Guide

 No matter where you relocate, you still need to pick a neighborhood that fits your lifestyle.
 That is why, before you decide to rent or buy a house in LA, get to know its neighborhoods first.
 Among the best neighborhoods are Atwater Village, Beverly Grove, Beverly Hills, Burbank, Culver City, Downtown, Eagle Rock, Echo Park, Westwood, Beverlywood, Cheviot Hills, and Carthay.

 In general, Los Angeles is more expensive than Chicago, 19% more to be exact.
 Median home costs are much more expensive as well.
 In East Los Angeles, it can go up to 84% more expensive than Chicago according to Best Places.
-If you want to learn more about living costs in LA this Payscale calculator will help you compare them to your living costs in Chicago.

 Things to see and do in LA